Sidney Psalms: Criticism

 However, there is some criticism of the Psalter as a whole.
-David Norton explains how Bray, a Sidney contemporary and a "great spreader of Christian culture", hoped that "literary appreciation (of a sort) would make people more religious."
-(2000, p.
-130).
+David Norton explains how Bray, a Sidney contemporary and a "great spreader of Christian culture", hoped that "literary appreciation (of a sort) would make people more religious.".
 Bray praised the Psalter as a work of art, which would make people more interested in the Bible and thereby religion.

 Psalm 3

 This section focuses on the third Psalm featured in the Sidney Psalter, a project that involved translating the Psalms into English poetry in the 16th century.
 Originally written by poet Sir Philip Sidney, the project was completed by his sister Mary Herbert after Philip's death in 1586.
 Psalm 3 was written by Philip Sidney and adapts the third biblical Psalm, told from the perspective of David when he fled from his son Absalom.
 When Philip Sidney died in a military campaign, he had completed only 43 of the Psalms.
 The remaining translations were left for his sister.
 A copy was presented to Elizabeth I in 1599.
 Although The Sidney Psalms were privately circulated, they were not officially published until 1828.
 While some have criticised them for considerable differences between Sidney's poetic elaborations and the Psalms that feature in the anti-aesthetic King James Bible, others have praised them for their creative poetic forms.
 Most notably complimentary were the metaphysical poets John Donne and George Herbert.